SlackBuffer/blockchain-web/Go/TGPL.md

     // the explicit block for the loop body, and an implicit
     // block that additionally encloses the variables
     // declared by the initialization clause
-    // the scope of a variale declared in the implicit block
+    // the scope of a variable declared in the implicit block
     // is the condition, post-statement(i++), and body of the for statement

     if x := f(); x == 0 {